JetBrains-Research/litmuskt/README.md

 ### Litmus Test Runners

-The tests are run with an `LitmusRunner`.
+Litmus tests are run with a `LitmusRunner`.
+This interface has several running functions:
-Currently, there are two implementations.
-* `WorkerRunner`: runner based on `Worker` API for Kotlin/Native;
-* `JvmThreadRunner`: custom threads-based runner for Kotlin/JVM.
-* A proper, JCStress based runner for Kotlin/JVM is **in development**.

-`LitmusRunner` has several running functions:

 * `runTest(params, test)` simply runs the test with the given parameters.
 * `runTest(duration, params, test)` repeatedly runs the test with the given parameters until the given time duration passes.
-* `runTestParallel(instances, ...)` it runs several instances of the test in parallel.
+* `runTestParallel(instances, ...)` runs several instances of the test in parallel.
 * `runTestParallel(...)` without explicit instances number will run `#{of cpu cores} / #{of threads in test}` instances.

-### Entry point

-Currently, the `main()` functions are the intended way of running particular litmus tests.
-A proper CLI interface is in development.

-There is also an option to run the tests with `@Test` annotation using the default parameters.
-However, the tests are run in debug mode by the `kotlinx.test` framework.
-Running litmus tests in the debug mode can affect their results, potentially hiding some relaxed behaviors.
+The following implementations of `LitmusRunner` are available:

+* For native:
+  * `WorkerRunner`: based on K/N `Worker` API
+  * `PthreadRunner`: based on C interop pthread API
+* For JVM:
+  * `JvmThreadRunner`: a simple runner based on Java threads
+  * `JCStressRunner`: a **special** runner that delegates to JCStress.
+Note that many of `LitmusRunner` parameters are not applicable to JCStress.

 ### Litmus Test Parameters

+There is a number of parameters that can be varied between test runs.
+Their influence on the results can change drastically depending on the particular test, hardware, and so on.

 * `AffinityMap`: bindings from thread to CPU cores.
   Obtained through `AffinityManager`, which is available from `getAffinityManager()` top-level function.
 * `syncEvery`: the number of tests between barrier synchronizations.
   Practice shows that on Native the reasonable range is somewhere in the range from 10 to 100, while on JVM it works best in the range from 1000 to 10000.
-  This also depends on the particular test.
+  This highly depends on the particular test.
 * `Barrier`: can be either Kotlin-implemented (`KNativeSpinBarrier`) or C-implemented (`CinteropSpinBarrier`).
   C-implemented might yield better results.
   On JVM, use `JvmSpinBarrier` in favor of `JvmCyclicBarrier`.